MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-A single 3D model in Microsoft Dynamics 365 Product Visualize consists of one or more layers, which you can think of as categorized objects often grouped by function or location.
+A single 3D model in Dynamics 365 Product Visualize consists of one or more layers, which you can think of as categorized objects often grouped by function or location.
 A single layer can also act as a folder that includes other layers.

 > [!div class=mx-imgBorder]
 > ![Folder containing folders](media/nested-folder.png "Folder containing folders")